jstakun/wildwest-shooter-helm3-chart/README.md

 oc policy add-role-to-user edit -z $(oc get sa --no-headers=true | grep wildwest-shooter | tail -1 | awk '{print $1}')

---- Create in the project additional pods which will be deleted by players ---
+--- Create additional pods in the project which will be deleted by players during the game ---

 For example quarkus hello-world: